Back to articles

 Breakdown of lysine - Breakdown of LysineFigure: Breakdown of Lysine

 In the anaerobic butt, organisms capable of glucose fermentation produce acid, resulting in yellow color.
-If the organism produces lysine decarboxylase, it removes CO2from L-lysine and forms cadaverine,**an alkaline product.
+If the organism produces lysine decarboxylase, it removes the carboxyl group from L-lysine, releasing carbon dioxide and forming cadaverine, an alkaline product.
 Cadaverine neutralizes the organic acids formed by glucose fermentation, and the butt of the medium reverts to the original alkaline state (purple).
 The purple color throughout indicates lysine decarboxylation.
 The purple color in the slant with a yellow (acidic) butt indicates no lysine decarboxylation.

 Hydrogen sulfide (H₂S) is produced in LIA by the anaerobic reduction of thiosulfate.
 Ferric ions in the medium react with the H₂S to form a black precipitate in the butt.

-• Lysine decarboxylation (K/K result, purple butt): The organism removes the carboxyl group from lysine, producing cadaverine — a strongly alkaline amine.
+• Lysine decarboxylation (K/K result, purple butt): The organism removes the carboxyl group from lysine, producing cadaverine which is a strongly alkaline amine.
 The entire butt turns purple.
 This is the Salmonella pattern.

 • Lysine deamination (R/A result, red/burgundy slant): The organism removes the amino group from lysine under aerobic conditions on the slant, producing alpha-keto acid.
-The slant turns a distinctive red/burgundy colour — different from the standard alkaline pink/red.
-This is the Proteus/Providencia/Morganella pattern.
-These two reactions produce different colours on the slant and help separate organisms that look similar on KIA.
+The slant turns a distinctive red or burgundy color, different from the standard alkaline pink or red.
+This is the Proteus, Providencia, and Morganella pattern.
+These two reactions produce different colors on the slant and help separate organisms that look similar on KIA.

 Procedure